UmamiAppearance/rollup-plugin-import-manager/README.md

 Type: `Boolean`
 Default: `false`

-This is an extra option to [rename](#rename-option-for-actions) a (default) members.
+This is an extra argument to [rename](#rename-option-for-actions) a (default) member.
 If true, the alias will kept untouched, otherwise it gets overwritten in the renaming process, wether a new alias is set or not.

 ##### `remove` <samp>[option for actions]</samp>